pdincubus/MODX-Revo-Boilerplate/README.md

 * phpThumbOf.
 Crop, thumbnail and alter images automagically.
 * SimpleSearch.
 For use on the Page Not Found error page.
 * UltimateParent.
 Searches up branches to find parent pages at a chosen level.
 I use this for the bodyClass placeholder mostly.
 * Wayfinder.
 Makes menus easy.
+These can also be done with getResources!

 ##Transport Package